 Vision: To be the leading provider, educator and innovator in frailty-informed care for seniors in Canada.

 Mission: Through innovative, evidence-based care, education and research, we will optimize quality of life for seniors living with frailty in long-term care.

 In 2021, Commissionaires Ottawa — Canada’s largest employer of former Canadian Forces personnel — donated $2 million to the Centre of Excellence.
 In recognition of the gift, the title of research chair is known as the Commissionaires Ottawa Research Chair of the Centre of Excellence in Frailty-Informed Care.
 The position is currently held by Dr. Annie Robitaille, an Assistant Professor at the University of Ottawa’s Interdisciplinary School of Health Sciences.

 Recognizing the urgency of addressing care for seniors and Veterans’ living with frailty, Perley Health established Canada’s first Centre of Excellence in Frailty-Informed Care.

 Perley Health will deliver on its vision in three ways:

-1 - Rapidly advancing the care of frail elderly seniors through applied research
+1 - Rapidly advancing the care of seniors living with frailty through applied research.